What is a PDU vs. a Power Strip?

 In short, yes—they do.
-Both the PDU and the power strip, however, are in different classes in terms of what they are capable of providing.
-Think of it this way: A power outlet is to a power distribution unit like a flip phone is to a smart phone; the former is very basic, while the latter is much more powerful and complex.
+Both the PDU and the power strip, however, are in separate classes in terms of what they are capable of providing.
+Think of it this way: A power outlet is to a power distribution unit like a flip phone is to a smartphone; the former is very basic, while the latter is much more powerful and complex.

 So what is a PDU?